MelissaPabst/SavvyDAPython/Week1/Class1-IntroAndNumpyPrimer.md

 >>>
 ```

-Another fun way to learn more about the shape of a numpy array is to use numpy zeros.
+Another fun way to learn more about the shape of a NumPy array is to use NumPy zeros.
 It will create an array of zeros with the given shape, dtype, and order.

 Give it a length or a tuple: